Skip to primary navigation Skip to content Skip to footer

 From Tarbert, you can take the ferry to the southern part of the Outer Hebrides, starting from North Uist.

-A tour of the other southern Islands (Benbecula, South Uist, Castlebay) is fully recommended if you have time as they are thriving in striking natural beauty and wildlife – but now, let’s follow the whisky trail and take a ferry from Uist to the Isle of Skye.
+A tour of the other southern Islands (Benbecula, South Uist, Castlebay) is thoroughly recommended if you have time, as they are thriving in striking natural beauty and wildlife – but now, let’s follow the whisky trail and take a ferry from Uist to the Isle of Skye.

 A tale of fairies: The Isle of Skye